WOHL LAB

 In my laboratory, we investigate

-1) The role of miRNAs in Müller glia reprogramming.
+1) The role of miRNAs in Retinal Development and Müller glia reprogramming.
 This includes the role of miRNAs during late retinal development in order to understand if miRNAs are required for the generation of late-born retinal cells, which include rod photoreceptors and bipolar cells (interneurons), as well as Müller glia. miRNAs that are required for cell fate development are very likely successful reprogramming factors.

 2) The impact of miRNAs in the different phases of glial activation after injury and/or disease.

-This will give us a better understanding of the underlying mechanisms of regeneration and gliosis.
 The long-term goals are 1) to utilize microRNAs as a tool for regenerative medicine by stimulating endogenous glia to replace lost neurons.
 And 2) to develop new approaches and therapies to attenuate the glial response after damage to reduce secondary neuronal loss (neuroprotection) and allow potential axonal regeneration of remaining neurons.

 Methods and Techniques